gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 Note that only the objects that were compiled with the ``-pg`` switch will be profiled; if you need to profile your whole project, use the ``-f`` gnatmake switch to force full recompilation.

+Note that on Windows, gprof does not support PIE.
+The ``-no-pie`` switch should be added to the linker flags to disable this feature.

 .. _Program_execution: